• Free Ground Shipping on all Orders over $99

 Step-by-Step Setup, Operation & Safety for Continuous Confetti Effects

-How does a Continuous Flow Confetti Cannon work?
+How a Continuous Flow Confetti Cannon Works

-What You'll Need
+What You’ll Work With

 🎯 ItemDescription